Dieser Beitrag enthält Werbung – advertising.

 During their joint time at the police numerous crimes have to be investigated.
 Murder is the most common start of a longish search for truth.
 In a metropolis like Istanbul – you can be sure – there is wickedness without limits when people are looking for their fortune or their revenge or whatever.
 In Istanbul there is a culture clash: there are modern Turks and traditionalists, there are Western oriented Turks who smoke and drink alcohol and there are devout Muslims, there are women in miniskirts and women veiled from head to toe.
 There are Turks, there are Armenians, Jews, Yezidis, Kurds, gypsies – and more and more Syrians, Iraqis, refugees, Muslim warriors.
 There are urban Turks and Turks from some remote region far away from the metropolis.
 There are the families and their intimate rules.
 It’s a terrific melting pot and crime is everywhere.

 From the perspective of an European the whole of Istanbul is a society far away from usual daily life full of strange rituals and mystic backgrounds.
 All of it is always somehow entwined with the story of each novel and this density makes it so intriguing reading about.
 I really doubt that the series would have been so successful without the Istanbul background.

-The citation at the beginning is from the end of the so far last published novel. Īkmen resigns to start retirement as it seems, but there is a follow-up novel on its way… A short text passage suggests that there is a lot of work as some sort of PI waiting for Īkmen as some sort of PI.
+The citation at the beginning is from the end of one of the so far last published novels. Īkmen resigns to start retirement as it seems, but there is a follow-up novel on its way… A short text passage suggests that there is a lot of work as some sort of PI waiting for Īkmen as some sort of PI.
 So I think the series will continue – and I’m happy about it.